TrellixVulnTeam/hn_1332/README.md

     CONFDIR=etc/hypernova/agent usr/bin/hn-agent

-To configure the daemon initially, it'd be a good idea to copy the agent.ini file to a new location (like local-agent.ini!) in the same directory and make your changes there, since they'll take precedence over those specified in files loaded before it.
+To configure the daemon initially, it'd be a good idea to copy the agent.ini file to a new location (like local.ini!) in the same directory and make your changes there, since they'll take precedence over those specified in files loaded before it.

 Some security consideration is required before the agent will actually run.